How to Backup Data or Files on Windows 10 (5 Ways)

 Delia

-By Delia Updated on October 26, 2022
+By Delia Updated on September 30, 2024

 Share this: instagram reddit

-A recent study reveals that about 12,000 laptop computers get lost or stolen weekly in the US, a tenth of computers are infected with a virus monthly, 5% of new computers experience hardware failure in its first year.
+You may never meet a data loss problem, but you should know that your computer is facing more threats that you may not be aware of.
+A recent study reveals that about 12,000 laptop computers get lost or stolen weekly in the US, a tenth of computers are infected with a virus monthly, and 5% of new computers experience hardware failure in their first year.
+That is why backing up data and files on Windows 10 is crucial for the following reasons:

 1. Click Start and then Settings -> Update & Security -> Backup, and then you will see Backup using File History.
-You can also open File History from control panel.
+You can also open File History from the control panel.

 File History